-The FBI’s response is (for lack of a better word) stupid.
-There are plenty of cryptographers, established experts in the field, happy to go on the record.
+The FBI’s response is, for lack of a better word, stupid.
+There are plenty of cryptographers, established experts in the field, who are happy to go on the record.
 Many have even written books on the topic.
 Others, such as Johns Hopkins associate professor Matthew Green, frequently and openly express their views on the FBI’s agenda.
 None of them, as far as anyone can tell, are in any danger.

 “The biggest threat I can see is that a bunch of nerds might make fun of them on Twitter,” Green told Gizmodo.
 “This is a very strange reaction.
 And doesn’t help move this debate forward.
 You can’t debate people who are afraid to participate in that debate,” he added.